PSNISC/DeAuPs/README.md

 2. To run the kidWifi.py script, your network interface needs to be in monitoring mode to allow the script to create a capture file using airodump-ng -i IF( interface ).
 You only need to set monitoring mode network interface in the command with option i ( -i ).
 It will take approximately 11 seconds to capture the fishes( wifi ESSID or wifi names ), and then the program will display their names.
 Then choose the one whatever you like.

-3. You need to have inquirer package.
+3. You need to have python inquirer package.